-Sticky ends and blunt ends are two types of cleaved product, generated on digestion.
+Sticky ends and blunt ends are two types of cleaved products, generated on digestion.
 Usually, the restriction enzyme generates both types of ends.

 The nuclease, especially endonuclease, is derived from the prokaryotes and found in them only.
-It is present in prokaryotes to protect the bacterial DNA from the phage attack.
+It is present in prokaryotes to protect the bacterial DNA from phage attacks.